We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Step 5: Push Insights to Your CRM (Optional)

-If you have connected HubSpot or Salesforce, meeting summaries, action items, and qualification data sync automatically to the relevant contact or deal record.
+If you've connected HubSpot or Salesforce, meeting summaries, action items, and qualification data sync automatically to the relevant contact or deal record.

 Browser Zoom vs. Desktop Zoom: What You Need to Know

 The most common question about browser-based Zoom transcription is whether the browser experience is as good as the desktop app.
-Here is the honest comparison:
+Here's the honest comparison:

 FeatureZoom Desktop AppZoom in Browser